mozilla/inclusion/evaluation_tools/coc-assessment-tool/unacceptable-behaviors.md

 ## Discouraged

--   The code of conduct should not punish anyone for not being polite
-    > enough or communicating in an unpleasant tone without considering
+-   The code of conduct should not punish anyone for not being polite enough or communicating in an unpleasant tone without considering the circumstances.
-    > the circumstances.
--   The way people communicate can be judged by its impact and how it
-    > reflects the power relationships of the people involved.
+-   The way people communicate can be judged by its impact and how it reflects the power relationships of the people involved.

 ## Red flags

 -   People who have experienced abuse or harassment should not be prohibited from telling other people about it.
 Community members should not have to go against the code of conduct to take action.
 -   “Reverse racism” or “reverse sexism” as an unacceptable Behavior.
 These kinds of discrimination depend on an imbalance of power, so “racism against white people” isn’t a meaningful concern.
-Some policies[^8] may state that claims of “**reverse -isms**” will not be acted on and this is fine, especially if there’s a link to a definition so community members can understand the difference.
+Some policies[^8] may state that claims of “reverse -isms” will not be acted on and this is fine, especially if there’s a link to a definition so community members can understand the difference.